fl4p/lcd-hd44780-hello-world/README.md

 Hello world test for ESP32 and the LiquidCrystal dot-matrix display ( [HD44780U](https://www.sparkfun.com/datasheets/LCD/HD44780.pdf) ).

+It auto detects the displays on I2C addresses {0x27, 0x3F}.
+The working address will be shown on the display.
+Display back-light will blink.

 It uses the esp-idf toolchain with Arduino component and [Arduino-LiquidCrystal-I2C-library](https://github.com/fdebrabander/Arduino-LiquidCrystal-I2C-library).

 I followed [Arduino as an ESP-IDF component](https://espressif-docs.readthedocs-hosted.com/projects/arduino-esp32/en/latest/esp-idf_component.html) guide.